classgraph/classgraph/README.md

 ClassGraph has the ability to "invert" the Java class and/or reflection API: for example, the Java class and reflection API can tell you the interfaces implemented by a given class, or can give you the list of annotations on a class; ClassGraph can find **all classes that implement a given interface**, or can find **all classes that are annotated with a given annotation**.

-### Example
+### Examples

-The following code prints the name of all classes annotated with an annotation of the form `@com.xyz.Route("/pages/home.html")`, along with the annotation parameter value.
+(1) The following code prints the name of all classes annotated with an annotation of the form `@com.xyz.Route("/pages/home.html")`, along with the annotation parameter value.
 This is accomplished without loading or initializing any of the scanned classes.

 ```java
 String pkg = "com.xyz";